TaylanUB/scheme-bytestructures/README.md

 predictable.
 It takes linear time with regard to the depth of a structure.
-For structs and unions, it's also linear with regard to the position of the referenced field, but the constant factor involved in that is very small.
+For structs and unions, it's also linear with regard to the position of the referenced field, but the constant factor involved in that is so small that this should usually not be noticed unless you have a very large number of struct or union fields.

-When possible, the performance issues can be alleviated, without relying on compiler optimization or the macro API, by hoisting offset calculations to outside of speed-critical sections by using the ref-helper forms, only leaving bare bytevector references at bottlenecks.
-This way a big part of the convenience offered by the procedural API can still be used.
+If performance becomes an issue but you can't or don't want to switch to the macro API, you can improve performance by hoisting as much work to outside of your tight loops or other performance critical sections of your code.
+E.g. if you were doing `(bytestructure-ref bs x y z)` within a loop, you can instead do

+    (let-values (((bytevector offset descriptor)
+                  (bytestructure-ref-helper bs x y z)))
+      (loop
+        (bytestructure-ref* bytevector offset descriptor)))

+or if for instance the last index in that example, `z`, changes at every iteration of the loop, you can do

+    (let-values (((bytevector offset descriptor)
+                  (bytestructure-ref-helper bs x y)))
+      (loop (for z in blah)
+        (bytestructure-ref* bytevector offset descriptor z)))

+so at least you don't repeat the indexing of `x` and `y` at every iteration.

-Following are some figures from Guile 2.0.11.
+Following are some benchmark figures from Guile.
+(These are only meant for a broad comparison against plain bytevector reference.)

-Plain bytevector reference, for comparison:
+Plain bytevector reference:

-    > (define times (iota 1000000)) ;A million
+    > (define times (iota 1000000)) ;a million
     > (define bv (make-bytevector 1))
     > (define-inlinable (ref x) (bytevector-u8-ref bv 0))
     > ,time (for-each ref times)